ESG

 City of London Investment Group recognises that it has responsibilities with respect to both the welfare and development of the group as well as the improvement of the communities in which all group offices are located.

-In addition to the statutory obligations which apply to the Group’s activities in each of its locations, CLIG is committed to maintaining transparent policies in respect of the following:
+In addition to the statutory obligations, CLIG is committed to maintaining transparent policies in respect of the following:

 • Recognition of diversity through recruitment and promotion based on merit without regard to ethnicity, gender, religion, sexual orientation, disability, family or marital status, language, national origin, political affiliation, race, age, or any other characteristic protected by law.